Dr. Danesha Seth Carley, PI and Co-Director

 Dr. Carley is responsible for overall leadership of the Center and management of competitive grants programs.
-She is also Associate Director of the NSF Center for IPM (CIPM) and an Assistant Professor in Horticultural Science, NC State University.
+She is also Associate Director of the NSF Center for IPM (CIPM) and an Associate Professor in Horticultural Science, NC State University.
 Her research, academic, and outreach programs focus on Sustainable Managed Landscapes.
 Recent projects include working on the restoration of historic Pinehurst No. 2 Golf Course, pollinator protection and habitat conservation, and water-stress tolerance in turfgrass and ornamental shrubs.

 Joseph LaForest provides day-to-day leadership of our electronic networking and issues-support initiative (Facilitation of Innovation Through Technology, or FITT).
 Joe is the IPM Program Coordinator at the Center for Invasive Species and Ecosystem Health, commonly referred to as “the Bugwood Network” or “Bugwood,” managing the image database, the BugwoodWiki, and providing training.
 He has a B.S. in Urban Forestry and graduated from the Ohio State University with two Masters degrees (Entomology and Plant Pathology).

 Henry Fadamiro is a Professor in the Department of Entomology and Plant Pathology, Auburn University, Alabama.
 He currently serves as Associate Dean for Research for Auburn’s College of Agriculture and as Associate Director of the Alabama Agricultural Experiment Station.
 In 2004, he was appointed State IPM Coordinator for Auburn University and has served the Southern IPM Center as State Contact, member and Chairperson of the Advisory Council, and member of the Steering Committee.
 Henry administers the Friends of Southern IPM recognition program, and acts as liaison with SERA3 and SAAESD.